Miriam is a dynamic and versatile cellist currently performing in a variety of Classical and Contemporary ensembles.

 Photo Credit: Julian Dyson

 In 2014 Miriam co founded Quartet Volute which has since gained work around London and further a field in a diverse range of venues and musical styles.
 Quartet Volute gave their first recital in August 2014 to a full house at St James Piccadilly, London.
-This year Quartet Volute have recorded on The Wildflowers debut album, Ali Warren´s forthcoming album, and Chris Brammeld´s children´s ballet ´Thumbelina.´
+Also in 2014 Quartet Volute recorded on The Wildflowers debut album, Ali Warren´s forthcoming album, and Chris Brammeld´s children´s ballet ´Thumbelina.´

 In May 2012 Miriam won 1st Prize with pianist Panaretos Kyriatzidis in the Leonard Smith and Felicity Young Duo Competition for Stings and Piano with their performance of Grieg´s Sonata.
 Also in 2012 Miriam performed alongside cellist Alexander Ivashkin in a cello quartet and premiered Gabriel Prokofiev´s pieces for 9 cellos at The Royal Festival Hall for the Prokofiev Festival.

-Last Year (2014) Miriam premiered Amoret Abis´s Piece for Solo Cello and Orchestra ´When.´ Which was premiered for Women´s Day with CoMa Contemporary Ensemble in London.
-2014 also saw Miriam form a duo with concert pianist Christopher Guild, performing recitals around London and Edinburgh.
-During 2015 Christopher will collaborate with Quartet Volute to perform Schostakovich´s Piano Quintet Op 57.
+In 2014 Miriam premiered Amoret Abis´s Piece for Solo Cello and Orchestra ´When.´ Which was premiered for Women´s Day with CoMa Contemporary Ensemble in London.

 Miriam is extremely grateful for the funding she was awarded from EMI Sound Foundation and Making Music to buy the bow she now plays with, made by Tim Baker in 2014.